Givelify/google-locations/README.md

  The optional command line args you can use are:
  1. --id <ID>: If you want to process a specific GP from donee_info table by providing their ID
  2. --enable_autocomplete: processes GPs while utilizing autocomplete API.
 Autocomplete check is disabled by default.
  3. --cache_check <Bool>: Enables Redis cache check to see if a GP has previosuly failed to avoid running them again.
 The redis cache stores the GP IDs for a month from when they first failed.
-Use '--cache_check IDs cache_check is True by default
+Use '--cache_check <Bool> arg to enable to disable it. cache_check is True by default